higty/higlabo/README.md

 https://www.codeproject.com/Articles/776811/DbSharp-DAL-Generator-Tool-on-NET-Core

 ## HigLabo.Mime
-A library of Mime parser.World fastest parser of MIME.It is used for HigLabo.Mail.
+A library of Mime parser.
+Fastest parser in the world for MIME format.
+It is used for HigLabo.Mail.

 ## HigLabo.Mail
 A mail library of SMTP,POP3,IMAP.